Kappa-Dev/KappaTools/dev/tests/webapp.md

 - Change to Snapshot tab, enter $SNAPSHOT in the Simulation perturbation and click intervention, see that the snapshot shows up
 - Click on kappa and change display to graph, play with the graph settings
 - Change back to kappa, continue/pause the simulation, make a new snapshot, and test to switch between snapshot
-- TODO: this currently doesn't work, adapt this when it does : - Go to outputs, run > $PRINT "time: ".[T]  and  > $PLOTENTRY   see that it shows up
+- TODO: this currently doesn't work, adapt this when it does : - Go to outputs, run `$PRINT "time: ".[T] ` and  `$PLOTENTRY` see that it shows up
 - Go back to log tab and see the previous interventions show up
 - Click on `All outputs` in the simutation, check that the following files are present and not empty: log.txt, inputs.ka, flux.json, flux.html, data.csv, snap and snap_xxxxxx

 #### Files
 - Hit clear to clear up the simulation
-- File>export and download the file
+- File>export and download the file as abc.ka
 - Reload the app (or close the file), file> open, open back the file
 - File> new enter a name as `test.ka`, fill with the contents: https://www.di.ens.fr/~feret/teaching/2023-2024/MPRI.2.19/activities/causality/causality_slide_10.ka
   - See the update of the contact map with both
 - Start simulation, See if both file show up on the plot tab
-- Select file abc.ka, close it
+- Select file abc.ka, close it, see update in contact map

 #### Stories
 - Click get trace at the bottom and check file, json with empty trace